CoffeMug/fibonacci/README.md

 This is a simple program which can be used to compare 3 different implementations of Fibonacci algorithm in Java regarding the computation time.
-The three implementations are as follow:
+The three implementations are as follows:

 1. Recursive Fibonacci
 2. Tail recursive Fibonacci